MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 3. In a terminal move to the directory in which the repository has been cloned.
 Example: on my Linux laptop I cloned it to /home/mark/GTKProjects/Sensaphone-400-Cellular-Diagnostic
 4. From the terminal use the following command: `make`
-5. If all goes well, the application '400_cellular_diagnostic' will be in ../dist/Debug/GNU-Linux
+5. If all goes well, the application '400_cellular_diagnostic' will be in ../dist/Debug/GNU-Linux *and* in the current directory
-6. Move or copy '400_cellular_diagnostic' back up to the Sensaphone-400-Cellular-Diagnostic directory, the one with 400CellularDiagnostic.glade and theme.css.
+6. Run 400_cellular_diagnostic
    - Will need a USB-to-serial cable and a Sensaphone serial card
    - Plug USB end into the Linux PC, the serial end to the Sensaphone serial card; plug the wire header onto the 400 Cellular serial debug port (take care to orient correctly!)
-   - Run 400_cellular_diagnostic